MissShubhangiLokhande/AQI-prediction-usingTemporal-Data-Mining-and-Machine-Learning-/README.md

-# AQI-prediction-usingTemporal-Data-Mining-and-Machine-Learning- A Case Study
+# AQI-prediction-usingTemporal-Data-Mining-and-Machine-Learning - A Case Study

 The Air Quality Index (AQI) is a particular number used by government agencies and so this number helps to characterize air quality at a specific location.
 AQI Scheme transforms weighted values of parameters referred to air pollution into a single number or set of numbers.
 AQI is used for local and regional air quality management in many metropolitan cities of the worldNaive Bayes classification and Gradient Descent algorithms were applied to get the minimum error with respect to prediction of the air quality index in india.